|Chlorofluorocarbons (CFCs)||en español|

 Before CFCs were banned, they were used in aerosols, refrigerators, air conditioners in homes, vehicles and businesses, fire extinguishers, insulating foams, styrofoam food packaging, and cleaning and electronic solvents.
 CFCs were made with perchloroethylene (PERC).

-CFCs are still used in inhalers to control asthma, but this use will not be allowed after 2008.
+Prior to 2008, CFCs were still used in inhalers to control asthma, but this use has not been allowed after 2008.
 They may also be used in research.

 Direct exposure to some types of CFCs can cause unconsciousness, shortness of breath, and irregular heartbeat.
 It can also cause confusion, drowsiness, coughing, sore throat, difficulty breathing, and eye redness and pain.
 Direct skin contact with some types of CFCs can cause frostbite or dry skin.